nilearn/nilearn/CONTRIBUTING.rst

 - ``description`` (bytes): A text description of the atlas.
-This should be brief but thorough, describing the source (paper), relevant information related to its construction (modality, dataset, method), and if there are more than one maps, a description of each map.
+This should be brief but thorough, describing the source (paper), relevant information related to its construction (modality, dataset, method), and, if there is more than one map, a description of each map.
 - ``labels`` (list): a list of string labels corresponding to each atlas label, in the same (numerical) order as the atlas labels
 - ``maps`` (list or string): the path to the nifti image, or a list of paths